Pelvic Floor Physiotherapy

 Will it hurt?

 - The internal examination is not painful.
 Vaginally, there is one finger inserted and you will feel less pressure than when a smear is performed.
+Rectal examination is also not painful, but more pressure sensation, which does not last post examination.
 If there is any pain and you want to stop your Physio will do so immediately.

 To book a Pelvic floor assessment please call 07 576 1860 or email firstname.lastname@example.org.